MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-marketo.md

 1. Optionally, you can export **First name**, **Last name**, **City**, **State**, and **Country/Region**  as additional fields to create more personalized emails.
 Select **Add attribute** to map these fields.

 1. Select the segments you want to export.
-You can export up to 1 million customer profiles in total to Mailchimp.
+You can export up to 1 million customer profiles in total to Marketo.

    :::image type="content" source="media/export-segment-marketo.png" alt-text="Select fields and segments to export to Marketo":::